Skip to content

 What Interpreter does

-Phone call transcription for working interpreters.
-Both speakers, both languages, on screen while you interpret.
+Phone call transcription purpose-built for working interpreters.
+Both speakers, both languages, on your screen while you interpret.
+Whether you work consecutive or simultaneous, the transcript keeps pace.

 Feature comparison